lancopku/text-autoaugment/README.md

 ## Contact

-If you have any questions related to the code or the paper, feel free to email Shuhuai (renshuhuai007 [AT] gmail [DOT] com).
+If you have any questions related to the code or the paper, feel free to open an issue or email Shuhuai (renshuhuai007 [AT] gmail [DOT] com).

 ## Acknowledgments
 Code refers to: [fast-autoaugment](https://github.com/kakaobrain/fast-autoaugment).